heikkilevanto/beertracker/manual.md

 where else to put.
 * Link to the source code and bug tracker on GitHub
 * Links to RateBeer and Untappd, as well as some of my favourite watering holes
-* Information on what time zone the system thinks you are in
 * Summary of the abbreviations for various volumes
 * Debug info, including a download of the whole data file or just the tail of it.

----

-## Tips and tricks

-* I use the brewery field for specifying non-beer categories.
-All of them should have a comma in the name, for example `Booze, whisky`, or `Wine, Red`.
-These can be shown in separate booze and wine lists.
-I try to put wine styles in the style field, but it is small, so most of the stuff needs to go in the comments.
-* I file restaurants the same way, for example `Restaurant, Thai`.
-I fill in the whole price of the evening, for one person.
-But no alcohol or volume, those I should have filed separately.
-In the comments I write what I ate and drank, some comments about prices, or what ever else comes to mind.
-* There is a small list of pre-defined beer sizes.
-The 'About' page will show you the current list.
-If traveling in the US, you can give the size as `12 oz` and it will be converted into 36 cl.
-* The time defaults to the time on the server.
-But you can enter a fake "brewery" line like `tz,Copenhagen` to change your time zone.
-It gets remembered until you set it again.
-To clear it, just set a new with 'tz,'

 ---

 ## Problems
 If you are just starting, I may be willing to help with technical issues, especially